tsubaki/AnimatorLikeAnimatoin/README.md

 Style 2 is using overrideanimationcontroller style.

+This style, to create a AnimationController underlying using a dummy of AnimationClip, and set the AnimatinoClip for each character.

 ![style2](img/style2_1.jpg)

 This style use a animation contorller and some overrideanimationcontroller. it is useful for mass production characters.